When to visit the vet?

 Symptoms

-The symptoms of auricular squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer. can vary, but common signs include changes in skin texture and color.
-Affected areas may appear reddened, thickened, or scaly.
-Sometimes ulcerated or bleeding Wounds develop that do not heal and are constantly irritated.
+Symptoms of auricular squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+Carcinomas are the most common form of cancer. can vary, but common signs include changes in skin structure and color.
+Affected areas may appear red, thickened, or scaly.
+Sometimes, ulcerated or bleeding wounds develop that do not heal and are constantly irritated.

 Dogs with ear cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
 Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas. may also show signs of discomfort or Pain, such as frequent Scratching or Head shaking.
 In advanced cases, there may also be a foul odor and purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
 Purulent inflammatory conditions are often painful and may have significant swelling and redness. discharge from the affected ears.
 It is important to pay attention to Behavioral changes or new habits in dogs, as they may be signs of Pain or discomfort.